Media and Journalism Fellowship

 A full-time job.

-Hone your experience as a creative professional through a new or existing opportunity with a media company, publication, or non-profit organization.
+Hone your skills as a media or creative professional through a new or existing opportunity with a media company, publication, or non-profit organization.
 Salary is commensurate with work experience and educational background.

 Mentorship and presentations from industry experts.